falkr/ttm4115/pages/unit-interactions.md

 * Use the sequence diagrams as input.
 * Focus on the lifeline for the controller.
-* For eahc incoming message, declare a transition into a new state, and add as effects any messages the controller needs to send.
+* For each incoming message, declare a transition into a new state, and add as effects any messages the controller needs to send.
 * Add timers and corresponding actions and triggers as needed.

 Some help for starting: